LCC-CIT/CS123-CourseMaterials/CS123_Syllabus_8wk.md

 #### CIT Computer Lab and In-Person Tutoring

 The CIT Main lab (Building 19, room 135) is equipped with computers and software which are available exclusively for students in the CIT department.
 There are tutors available in the lab to help you with your lab work.
-The schedule for when the lab will be open and when in-person tutors are available is TBD.
+The schedule for when the lab will be open and when in-person tutors are available is available on the [lab web site](https://www.lanecc.edu/programs-academics/academic-departments/business-technology-and-trades/computer-information-technology/cit-computer-lab).

 #### Online Tutoring